Ministry of Education (Ontario): Fullan Report, 2013

 The Fullan Report, officially titled Great to Excellent, calls for a focus on the 6 C's: Character, Citizenship, Communication, Critical thinking and problem solving, Collaboration and teamwork, and Creativity and imagination.
 The report also calls for innovation in how these areas are learned.

-List of Ministers of education
+Ministers

 Approach to discipline

 Ontario public schools use progressive discipline.
 Discipline is corrective and supportive rather than punitive, with a focus on prevention and early intervention.
 It is a whole-school, systemic approach, engaging students, families and the larger community, as well as classes, schools and boards.
 Schools are to recognize and respect the diversity of parent communities, and partner with them accordingly.
 Students are surveyed at least every two years about their experience of the school climate.

 "For students with special education needs, interventions, supports, and consequences must be consistent with the student’s strengths and needs".

 While the school principal is responsible for discipline, all board employees who come into contact with students are responsible for stepping in if inappropriate behaviour occurs.
 The principal may also delegate powers and duties related to discipline.